ejm714/scipy_proceedings/papers/emily_dorne/main.md

 >
 > -- Dr. Rick Stumpf, Oceanographer, NOAA, National Centers for Coastal Ocean Science

-Harmful algal blooms are a pressing environmental and public health issue, characterized by the rapid and excessive growth of algae in water bodies, predominantly involving cyanobacteria, also known as blue-green algae.
-These blooms can produce toxins, such as microcystins and anatoxins, that pose severe risks to human health, aquatic ecosystems, and local economies.
-The toxins released by HABs can contaminate drinking water supplies, leading to acute and chronic health problems for communities.
-Exposure to these toxins through ingestion, skin contact, or inhalation can result in various health issues, including gastrointestinal illnesses, liver damage, neurological effects, and even death in extreme cases.
+Harmful algal blooms are a pressing environmental and public health issue, characterized by the rapid and excessive growth of algae in water bodies.
+These blooms can produce toxins, such as microcystins and anatoxins, that pose severe risks to human health, pets, and aquatic ecosystems.
+Being exposed to these toxins through ingestion, skin contact, or inhalation can result in a variety of acute and chronic health issues, including gastrointestinal illnesses, liver damage, neurological effects, and even death in extreme cases.
+The most common risks of exposure are drinking from a contaminated reservoir and swimming in a contaminated lake, which is particularly dangerous for pets.

-The ecological impacts of HABs are equally devastating.
-They can create hypoxic (low oxygen) conditions in water bodies, resulting in massive fish kills and the disruption of aquatic food webs.
-The dense algal mats can block sunlight from penetrating the water, inhibiting the growth of submerged vegetation essential for aquatic habitats.
-Furthermore, the decomposition of large algal blooms consumes significant amounts of dissolved oxygen, exacerbating the oxygen depletion and leading to dead zones where most aquatic life cannot survive.
+Ecologically, HABS can create hypoxic (low oxygen) conditions in water bodies, resulting in massive fish kills and the disruption of aquatic food webs.
+HABs can form dense algal mats that block sunlight, inhibiting the growth of submerged vegetation essential for aquatic habitats.
+Furthermore, the decomposition of large algal blooms consumes significant amounts of dissolved oxygen, exacerbating oxygen depletion and leading to dead zones where most aquatic life cannot survive.

-Economically, HABs can cripple local industries reliant on water resources, such as fisheries, tourism, and recreation.
-Beaches and lakeside areas affected by algal blooms often face closures, leading to a loss of revenue from tourism and recreational activities.
+These ecological impacts can have devastating economic consequences for local industries reliant on water resources, such as fisheries, tourism, and recreation.
+Beaches and lakeside areas affected by algal blooms often face closures, leading to a loss of revenue.
 The cost of managing and mitigating the effects of HABs, including water treatment and healthcare expenses, places additional financial burdens on affected communities.

 Despite the severe consequences of HABs, existing monitoring tools and methods are often insufficient.
 Traditional approaches, such as manual water sampling and laboratory analysis, are time-consuming, labor-intensive, and provide only localized snapshots of water quality.

-Existing satellite-based monitoring tools offer broad coverage but fall short in terms of spatial resolution, making them inadequate for monitoring smaller inland lakes, reservoirs, and rivers where HABs frequently occur.
+Existing satellite-based monitoring tools offer broad coverage but fall short of the spatial resolution needed for small inland water bodies.
+Most are aimed at monitoring blooms in the ocean, which are larger and slower moving.
 One of the leading satellite-based tools for cyanobacteria detection is the [CyAN index](https://oceancolor.gsfc.nasa.gov/about/projects/cyan/), which relies on the [Ocean and Land Colour Instrument (OCLI)](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/olci/) on Sentinel-3.
-However, the 300m resolution of Sentinel-3 is too coarse to pick up many inland water bodies and therefore can't provide the data needed for effective early warning and rapid response to HAB outbreaks.
+However, the 300m resolution of Sentinel-3 is too coarse to pick up many inland water bodies and therefore can't provide the data needed for effective early warning and rapid response to HAB outbreaks in lakes, reservoirs, and rivers.

 :::{figure} 10m.png
 :label: fig:10m